StoBrothers/teststompwebsocket/README.md

 Introduction
 --------------------------

-This is authentification system over STOMP and WebSocket.
+This is authentication system over STOMP and WebSocket.
 Application provides the following functions:

-1. Authentification user over websocket.
+1. Authentication user over websocket.

 How work with application?